Reconsider your need to travel to Algeria because of the high threat of terrorist attack.

 - Do not travel to parts of Algeria within 450 kilometres of the borders with Mali and Niger due to the threat of terrorism, banditry and kidnapping.

 - Do not travel to parts of Algeria within 100 kilometres of Mauritania, Libya and Tunisia, due to the threat of terrorism, banditry and kidnapping.

-- We regularly receive information indicating terrorists are planning attacks against a range of targets, including Western interest and places frequented by foreigners, as well as premises and symbols associated with the Algerian Government.
+- We regularly receive information indicating terrorists are planning attacks in Algeria.
+Possible targets include Western interests and places frequented by foreigners, and premises and symbols associated with the Algerian Government.

-- Australia doesn't have an embassy or consulate in Algeria.
+- Australia does not have an embassy or consulate in Algeria.
 The

 Canadian Embassy in Algiers, provides consular assistance to Australians in Algeria.
 This service includes the issuance of provisional travel documents.
 The

 Australian Embassy in Paris, France, can also assist Australians in Algeria.

 Travel smart for general advice for all travellers.